 Your doctor may order several tests, including a complete blood count (CBC) to see how many of each type of blood cell you have.
 Your doctor may also order a bone marrow biopsy to see if there are any abnormal cells developing in your marrow.
 This will involve removing a small amount of bone marrow for testing.

-Your treatment plan depends on the stage of your illness, your age, and your overall health status.
+Your treatment plan depends on the cause of your illness, your age, and your overall health status.
 Your doctor may use a combination of treatments to help correct your blood cell disorder.

-For platelet disorders, medications such as Nplate (romiplostim) to stimulate the bone marrow to produce more platelets in a platelet disorder.
+Some pharmacotherapy options include medications such as Nplate (romiplostim) to stimulate the bone marrow to produce more platelets in a platelet disorder.
 For white blood cell disorders, antibiotics can help fight infections.
 Dietary supplements such as iron and vitamin B-9 or B-12 can treat anemia due to deficiencies.
 Vitamin B-9 is also called folate, and vitamin B-12 is also known as cobalamin.

 Bone marrow transplants may repair or replace damaged marrow.
 These involve transferring stem cells, usually from a donor, to your body to help your bone marrow begin producing normal blood cells.
 A blood transfusion is another option to help you replace lost or damaged blood cells.
 During a blood transfusion, you receive an infusion of healthy blood from a donor.

 Both procedures require specific criteria to succeed.
 Bone marrow donors must match or be as close as possible to your genetic profile.
 Blood transfusions require a donor with a compatible blood type.